 For luxury experiences: Finding VIP experiences, and finding VIP people

 Finding VIP Experiences

-Well you can do them too on your next trip.
-Sites like Groupon, Living Social, AirBnb Experiences have great deals on these type of events.
+Well, you can do them too on your next trip.
+Sites like Groupon, Living Social, Airbnb Experiences have great deals on these types of events.
 Like this “What Happens in Vegas” VIP Tour I hope to do in my coming trip to Las Vegas.

 Doing a tour like this can make it seem like you have special access than the normal person would, and have people wondering how you got to do that.
 Little do they know the experience is available to anyone for just $49.